Bemaina/ASSIGNMENT-3/README.md

 Example: “The grocery POS market is expected to grow by 8% annually, indicating strong demand for automated solutions.”
 How can understanding market trends inform your software’s positioning and development?
 Helps in identifying features that are in demand, targeting the right audience, and ensuring long-term viability.
-Would you like help tailoring these answers to a specific project?